Summer Conference Staff

 UR Summer Staffing Assistant

 The Staffing Assistant will schedule and supervise all Community Assistants within their conference team.
 This position will give you valuable real-world experience in a leadership environment.
-The Staffing Assistant position should work 30-40 hours per week during the summer semester.
+The Staffing Assistant position should work 30-40 hours per week during the summer.

 Compensation